 PV500, PV700, PV780B, PV1100, and PV1200 displays - Boot load from USB Method.

 If the programming operation fails for whatever reason on a M2/G1e display as listed above, corrupting the bootloader, the screen will remain blank when attempting to access the bootloader.
-To recover the display copy the bootloader file included below onto a USB Flash drive along with your configuration file then follow the standard process of programming a display from USB by using a magnet to boot to the loader on power up.
+To recover the display copy one of the bootloader files included below onto a USB Flash drive along with your configuration file then follow the standard process of programming a display from USB by using a magnet to boot to the loader on power up.
 The screen will remain blank while the bootloader file will be read off of USB and transferred to the displays RAM memory after which the bootloader screen will appear.
 This process may take a few minutes due to the size of the file.
 Once the bootloader screen appears you can select your configuration file and install it as normal.
 If the first bootloader file selected does not work repeat the process with the other bootloader file.

 Bootloader 4.748 Note- do not rename the file